Solo travel in Greece is a great experience. Take it from someone who has lived in Greece for the last four and a half years!

 I set up events on Couchsurfing inviting travelers and locals to go for dinner and drinks and was impressed by the turnout.
 I still keep in touch with these people and see one of the girls regularly.
 Traveling to Greece alone does not have to mean being constantly alone!

 Have any further questions about traveling to Greece alone or planning a trip to Greece in general?
-As mentioned, I have been living here for the last three years.
+As mentioned, I have been living here since 2017 and I have done plenty of solo travel Greece adventures during that time.